Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Collagen for Joints (2026)

-Collagen for joint health comes in two fundamentally different forms that work through completely different mechanisms.
-UC-II (undenatured type II collagen) at just 40mg daily works via immune modulation - it trains the immune system not to attack joint cartilage, and has RCTs showing it outperforms glucosamine + chondroitin for knee joint comfort.
-Hydrolyzed collagen peptides at 10g daily provide amino acid building blocks for cartilage repair.
-These are not interchangeable products despite both being called 'collagen.'
-We scored both types to help you choose the right approach for your joint health goals.
+If you are buying collagen for your joints, know that 'collagen' covers two very different products that work in totally different ways.
+UC-II (undenatured type II collagen) does its job at just 40mg daily through your immune system - it teaches the immune system to stop attacking joint cartilage, and has RCTs showing it beats glucosamine + chondroitin for knee comfort.
+Hydrolyzed collagen peptides at 10g daily take the building-block route, supplying amino acids for cartilage repair.
+They are not interchangeable, despite sharing a name.
+We scored both types so you can pick the right approach for your joints.
+For our overall top picks across skin and joints, see the best collagen supplements.
+For the broader evidence picture, see our collagen peptides research guide.

 Our Top Picks